saintleocom/git-and-github-fundamentals-spandana3696/README.md

-#introduction
+# :wave: Introduction
+## About me

-##Hi everyone
+Hi everyone
-##i am interested in learning new technologies
+I am interested in learning new technologies
-##i am curruntly focussing about getting know more about github and virtual studio
+I am curruntly focussing about getting know more about github and virtual studio

+## Hobbies

+Reading books
+Playing tennis